Prison social worker who survived child sex abuse tries to save program for female inmates

 Social worker Slater, who survived sexual abuse as a child and had police respond to her home during a domestic violence incident with her ex-husband, identifies with what some prisoners have been through.

-She doesn’t think the new program addresses their mental health needs.
 “I received help,” Slater said of the trauma she went through as a child and young adult.
 “I could have been sitting in prison.”

 The mother of three daughters just finished her internship at Bedford Hills.
 She said she will not stop fighting for the prisoners’ emotional rehabilitation.

-“They feel dehumanized,” Slater said.
-“And they asked me to be a voice for them.”